cat1000101/NyaOS/README.md

 ## Welcome to NyaOS!

 ### Description
-NyaOS is an innovative operating system built with Zig, designed to provide a delightful computing experience with a touch of fun.
+NyaOS is a passion project built with Zig that aims to be an oparating system that is safe... hopefully

 ### Build and Run Instructions
 To build and run NyaOS, use: